hack-gpon/hack-gpon.github.io/_sfp_cage/turris.md

 - Zisa OP151S[^2min]
 - Zyxel PMG3000-D20B[^2min]

-In ONT that expose the serial port on SFP it must be activated, otherwise the Turris sees a TX Fault.
+In ONTs that expose the serial port on SFP it must be activated, otherwise the Turris sees a TX Fault.

 <hr>